Q&A: Is there such a thing as debtor’s prison?

 Here’s how it works:

-If you fail to pay back a debt, the creditor can sue the lender.
+If you fail to pay back a debt, the creditor can sue the debtor.
 Then, the creditor can obtain a civil judgement against you.
 The debtor, in this case, is summoned to a civil court.
 Depending on the Court and the jurisdiction, there may be rules that require the debtor to appear in Court.
 The failure to appear could force a warrant to be issued for your appearance.
 Again, this is not actually based on the fact that the debtor owes the money.
 It is due to the fact that the debtor did not comply with Court rules.
 At this point, the police can haul the debtor in and jail them until there’s a court hearing, or until they pay the bond.

 Cases like this are rare, but they do pop up here and there.
 Still, remember that it is illegal to throw you into jail for simply owing a debt!
 Don’t trust a creditor or a debt collector if they threaten to arrest you and be careful about how you handle the legal proceedings once your debts reach that stage.
 Knowing what debt collectors can and cannot do can be overwhelming.
 To be safe, consider consulting an attorney in your county.
 They can help you find out the exact rules and procedures in the collection of debt once the legal process has begun.
 If you have any questions about debt collection practices or legal procedures in relation to a debt you owe, visit our website or call Tayne Law Group at 631-470-8204 for a free, no obligation phone consultation.